karlstav/cava/README.md

 * autoconf-archive (needed for setting up OpenGL)
 * [ncursesw dev files](http://www.gnu.org/software/ncurses/) (bundled in ncurses in arch)

 Only FFTW, iniparser and the build tools are actually required for CAVA to compile, but this will only give you the ability to read from fifo files.
-To capture audio directly from your system pipewire, pulseaudio, alsa, sndio, jack or portaudio dev files are required (depending on what audio system you are using).
+To capture audio directly from your system, additional audio development files may be needed depending on your input backend (pipewire, pulseaudio, alsa, sndio, jack or portaudio).
+On macOS, the built-in Core Audio framework is supported without extra audio capture libraries.

 Ncurses can be used as an alternative output method if you have issues with the default one.
 But it is not required.